Divorce in Louisiana (2026)

 - Interim spousal support: Available during the divorce process, from the date the petition is filed until a final judgment is rendered.
 Under La.
 C.C. art.
 113, interim support is based on the needs of the requesting spouse and the other spouse’s ability to pay, considering the standard of living during the marriage.

 - Final periodic support: Available after the divorce is granted, under La.
 C.C. art.
 112. Final support is awarded only if the requesting spouse demonstrates that they are in need and that the other spouse has the ability to pay.
-The court considers factors including the income and means of each spouse, the liquidity of assets, the earning capacity of each spouse, the duration of the marriage, the age and health of each party, and the effect of child custody on earning capacity.
 Notably, a spouse who was at fault in causing the divorce (for example, through adultery) may be barred from receiving final periodic support.

 Final periodic support is limited in duration.
 It cannot exceed one-third of the length of the marriage, measured from the date of the marriage to the date the petition for divorce was filed.